frePPLe/frepple/doc/installation-guide/windows-installer.rst

 .. tip::

-  Multiple versions of frePPLe can be installed on the same machine.
+  Multiple versions of frePPLe can be installed on the same machine, but not when using the PostgreSQL database included with the installer.

   Multiple installations of the same release can’t.
 If you’ld need such a setup, it is better to install once and create different copies of the custom folder.
 Each copy will get need different